learn-co-curriculum/dsc-model-fit-linear-regression/README.md

 For more information, it's worth having a look at the [wikipedia page on stepwise regression](https://en.wikipedia.org/wiki/Stepwise_regression).

 Unfortunately, stepwise selection is not readily available a Python library just yet.
 [This stackexchange post](https://datascience.stackexchange.com/questions/937/does-scikit-learn-have-forward-selection-stepwise-regression-algorithm), however, presents the code to do a stepwise selection in statsmodels.
-The code applied to our

 ```python
 import statsmodels.api as sm